Winter X Games Champion

 We agree completely.
 Thanks, Barrett!

-If you’d like to know more about Barrett’s outlook and accomplishments as one of the leading women boarders in the country, go here.
-But first, here’s Barrett, the board and the blanket in a candid slideshow shot in our Home Division’s showroom.
+If you’d like to know more about Barrett’s outlook and accomplishments as one of the leading women boarders in the country, you can read more here.